confluentinc/ksql/docs/developer-guide/implement-a-udf.rst

 ``Multiply`` class and look for methods to add to its list of available functions.
 For more information, see :ref:`ksql-udfs`.

-Copy the following code into a new file, named "Multiply.java":
+Copy the following code into a new file, named ``Multiply.java``:

 .. code:: java

-    package io.confluent.ksql.udfdemo;
+    package my.company.ksql.udfdemo;

     import io.confluent.ksql.function.udf.Udf;
     import io.confluent.ksql.function.udf.UdfDescription;